axeII/axell.dev/content/posts/plex-incident-debugging-infrastructure/index.md

 Since I use Cloudflare Tunnel to expose my Plex server without opening ports on my router (a security best practice I highly recommend), my next step was to examine the tunnel logs.
 Cloudflare Tunnel is fantastic because it creates a secure outbound connection from my network to Cloudflare's edge, eliminating the need for port forwarding.

-In the Cloudflare dashboard, I could see traffic patterns that correlated with the suspicious connections I'd found in Grafana.
+In the Cloudflare dashboard, I could see traffic patterns that looked the same as the suspicious connections I'd found in Grafana.
 Importantly, all the IP addresses were from Cloudflare's infrastructure, which was expected since all traffic routes through their network first.

 #### The Cloudflare Admin Panel Deep Dive